 We see that the line x=4 intersects the graph of the supposed inverse twice - meaning the graph fails the Vertical Line Test, and as such, does not represent y as a function of x.
 The vertical line x=4 on the graph on the right corresponds to the horizontal line y=4 on the graph of y=f(x).
-The fact that the horizontal line y=4 intersects the graph of f twice means two different inputs, namely x=-2 and x=2, are matched with the same output, 4, which is the cause of all of the trouble.
-In general, for a function to have an inverse, different inputs must go to different outputs, or else we will run into the same problem we did with $f(x)=x^2$ .
+The fact that the horizontal line y=4 intersects the graph of f twice means two different inputs, namely f(x)=-2 and f(x)=-2 are matched with the same output, f(x)=x0 which is the cause of all of the trouble.
+In general, for a function to have an inverse, different inputs must go to different outputs, or else we will run into the same problem we did with $f(x)=x^2$.
 We give this property a name.